 Many tourists visiting the Yoda cave are fans of the movie franchise created by George Lucas.
 Not only does the cave’s entrance resemble the silhouette of the legendary Jedi Master character, but it was also a vital shooting location for the film.

 This cave in Hjorleifshofdi mountain was featured in the movie Rogue One: A Star Wars Story in the film’s opening scene.
 You might recognize the area as Jyn Erso’s hiding spot on the planet Lah’mu.

 Likewise, the surrounding plains of black sands and green grasses made it to the film.
 The stunning shots of the shiny black stormtroopers roaming around were in the same area.

 Hjorleifshofdi cape holds an exceptional place in the history of the land of fire and ice.
 It serves as the burial ground for Hjorleifur Hrodmarsson, one of the first settlers of Iceland.

-He arrived with his brother, Ingolfur, around 874 AD and lived in Iceland for three years before being killed by his slaves.
+He arrived with his brother-in-law, Ingolfur, around 874 AD and lived in Iceland for three years before being killed by his slaves.
 Ingolfur, living in Reykjavík, learned of his brother’s death and sought revenge.